 Before extracting the tooth, an x-ray is taken of the area to decide what appropriate technique shall be used to extract the tooth.
 A local anaesthetic is then administered to numb the tooth and its surrounding area.
 You will be closely monitored throughout the procedure in order to minimize discomfort.

 Simple Extraction: These are the commonly performed extractions for most of the cases.
 After numbing the tooth, the dentist will loosen and then grasp the tooth with special dental instruments and take it out.
 Usually takes approximately 30-45 mins from start to finish.

 Surgical Extractions: Theses generally are more complicated.
 A small incision (cut) into your gum is made.
 The gum and/or bone tissue may cover or surround a tooth in a way that makes it difficult for the dentist to access therefore, sometimes it’s necessary to remove part of the bone around the tooth or to cut the tooth in half in order to extract it.
 Your dentist may need to place stitches around the gum once the extraction has been completed.

 Post-operative instructions are given at the end of your treatment which you must closely follow to ensure a swift and healthy recovery.
 Keep the wound clean to prevent infection and avoid anything that might prevent healing.
 In order for the healing process to work the area must be cleaned regularly.
 You must also

-- Do not rinse your mouth for at least four hours.
+- Avoid mouthwashes and do not rinse your mouth for at least 24 hours

 - Avoid hot drinks, alcohol, and hard food